 That day after school, I pulled out my “I Can Count by 5s Chart” (available in my Rainbow Skip Counting pack) and displayed it right beside the tally chart on my classroom easel.

-(I've had lots of requests for the tally chart I use in my classroom.
-You can download a free copy by clicking the image below!)
+(I’ve had lots of requests for the tally chart I use in my classroom.
+You can download a free copy by entering your email below!)

 Ok, back to my story…

 When it was time for math the next morning, I gathered my students by the calendar and showed them our brand new skip counting chart.
 I also explained how it used rainbow colors to help us see the pattern when we skip count.